Year 5 2024 - 2025

 P.E

-Year 5 have PE on a Monday and Friday.
+Year 5 have PE on a Monday and Tuesday.
 Children should wear their PE kit on these days.
-On Friday, we will be swimming for P.E. and so children should bring their swimming kit with them in a suitable bag.

 Water Bottles